-Income tax benefit was (\$7.9) million for the nine months ended September 30, 2016 as compared to a benefit of (\$16.4) million for the nine months ended September 30, 2015.
-For the nine months ended September 30, 2016 and 2015 our negative effective income tax rates were approximately 31.8% and 146.3%, respectively.
-The income tax benefit for the twelve months ended December 31, 2015 was (\$16.2) million and the negative effective income tax rate for the twelve months ended December 31, 2015 was approximately 137.5%.
-The difference in the negative effective income tax rate for the nine months ended September 30, 2015 and for the nine months ended September 30, 2016 was due to a tax planning strategy and the effect of our outside basis book and tax differences in our Canadian subsidiary.
+Income tax benefit was (\$8.8) million for the twelve months ended December 31, 2016 as compared to a benefit of (\$16.2) million for the twelve months ended December 31, 2016 and 2015 our effective income tax rates were approximately 33.0% and (137.5%), respectively.
+The difference in the effective income tax rate for the twelve months ended December 31, 2016 and for the twelve months ended December 31, 2015 was due to a tax planning strategy implemented in 2015 and the effect of our outside basis book and tax differences in our Canadian subsidiary.
 The tax planning strategy was a change to the foreign company's year end to conform to United States income tax reporting.
-As a result of the geographic mix of earnings and losses, including discrete tax items, our tax rate has been and will continue to be volatile until the market for our products and services stabilizes.